-- ► There is a time involved: Observations can be "indexed" with a specific time. - ▶ Our goal can be to "understand" something or to make predictions. - My opinion: Prediction is the central goal! - To "understand" something usually means to create some kind of underlying model. - Any model is a scientific model only if it makes predictions, and it can only be evaluated in terms of the correctness of its predictions.
+- ▶ There is a time involved.
+Observations "indexed" with a specific time. - ▶ Possible goals: "Understand" something or make predictions. - ▶ My opinion: Prediction is the central goal! - To "understand" something usually means to create some kind of underlying model. - Any model is a scientific model only if it makes predictions, and it can only be evaluated in terms of the correctness of its predictions.